 JIRA is an Incident Management tool; what is Incident management?
 This is the stage when you forget all about the tool and work on the process.

-Before we see more details about this tool, let’s get familiar to the incident management process.
+Before we see more details about this tool, let’s get familiar with the incident management process.

 Incident Management Process overview: